 A strong governance and process framework is embedded in the capital planning and assessment methodology.
-Overall responsibility for the effective management of risk rests with the Board of Directors.
+Overall responsibility for the effective management of risk rests with the Board.
 The Risk Management Committee of Directors ("RMCD") is specifically delegated the task of reviewing all risk management issues including oversight of the Group's capital position and any actions impacting the capital levels.
 The Audit and Examination Committee ("AEC") reviews specific risk areas and the issues discussed at the key capital management committees.

 GALCO proposes internal triggers and target ranges for capital management and operationally oversees adherence with these.
-These ranges are 7.5 per cent to 8.5 per cent for the Tier 1 capital ratio and 11.5 per cent to 12.5 per cent for the total capital ratio.
+For FY 2012, these ranges are 8.5 per cent to 11.5 per cent for the Tier 1 capital ratio and 12.0 per cent to 16.0 per cent for the total capital ratio.
 The Group has been (knowingly) operating in excess of these ranges for the last 3 years as the Group was conservatively positioned for any repercussions from the Global Financial Crisis.